VadymYem/MotivationalAPI/README.md

 # What is this?

 This is a public api using github pages for the Final Higher Education Project of Multiplatform Application Development.
-It consist of a series of motivational phrases to help the people using the app, [which is an addiction manager](https://addiction-helper.vercel.app/).
+It consist of a series of motivational phrases to help the people using the app.
 # Can I contribute?

 Absolutely! feel free to add your favourite phrases whether they are religoius or not.
 Use the religion camp on the json to clarify it.
 1 = catholic, 0 = non religious.